code-vibe/prime_benchmark/BLOG_POST.md

 The "fastest" language depends entirely on your constraints and priorities.
 But understanding how compilation, optimization, and memory management work will make you a better developer in any language.

-**Remember**: Premature optimization is the root of all evil, but understanding performance characteristics is the root of all wisdom.

 ---